luisebg/airbnb/README.md

 ## Proposed questions
 The main goal of the project is propose at least 3 questions and answer them based on Aibnb datasets.
 The proposed questions are:
-1. Which are the factors that dertermine the price of an airbnb?
-Location, commodities, etc.
+1. Which are the factors that dertermine the price of an Airbnb listing?
-2. Which are the most common amenities offered in Airbnb.
+2. Which are the most common amenities offered in Airbnb?
 3. How is airbnb demand over the year?
 Which day of the week has more demand?

 ## Files description